 DICOM files are internally separated based on the series instance UID.
 This ensures that a unique RT structure file will be made, even if multiple scans are placed within the same folder.
 For each unique series instance UID, a new RT-Structure file is created with the form ‘{Structure template name}_{UID}.dcm’.

-The generated structure file will correctly update the necessary frame of reference UID and SOP Instance UID for the associated images, as well as study time, study date, accession number, referring physician name, study description, patient name, patient ID, patient birthdate, patient sex, study instance UID, and study description.
+Step 3b: Creating loadable DICOM-RT

-If the user instead wishes to create a dummy patient and load RT Structure files to save as templates they can select the ‘Create folder with loadable RTs’.
+If the user’s TPS enables the creation of templates, they can utilize the anonymous CT creator to generate a DICOM-RT file for each template using the ‘Create folder with loadable RTs’.
 This will create a folder with a previously anonymized four-slice CT and generate the available structure templates as described above.

+Step 3c: Creating/Editing Varian XML templates

 The user may also create a series of loadable XML files by selecting the ‘Create folder with loadable Varian Xmls’.
 Generated .xml files follow the 2001 xmlscheme instance version 1.2.
 The default .xml file is present within our GitHub page named ‘Structure Template.xml’.
-By default the program will attempt to find the current Varian directory of .xml files, allowing for easy uploading.
+By default the program will attempt to find the current Varian directory of .xml files, allowing for easy uploading and editing.

 Detailed descriptions of what is occurring ‘behind the scenes’ can be found within the supplementary documentation.

+Creation of DICOM-RT files

+DICOM-RT files are created via the publicly available FellowOakDicom package8, and a C# wrapper for the ITK coding package, SimpleITK9.
+The framework for creating RT Structure files in Python has been previously reported10, and a similar process is used here.

 Discussion

 In this paper, we describe the first reported effort to create open-source software to create and maintain libraries of patient-specific treatment planning structure templates to lower the barrier to adoption of TG-263 standardized nomenclature and facilitate data sharing for toxicity and outcomes research.
-All outputs are compatible with TG-263 and TG-263U1 guidelines for nomenclature of structures, which is endorsed by multiple professional societies (AAPM, AAMD, ASTRO, ESTRO).
-This software was tested at multiple sites and ensured to be compatible with Pinnacle v16.2.1, Raystation v12.1, and Eclipse v15.6, although output should be compatible with all TPS utilizing the DICOM standard.
+All outputs are consistent with TG-263 and TG-263U1 guidelines for nomenclature of structures, which is endorsed by multiple professional societies (AAPM, AAMD, ASTRO, ESTRO).
+This software was tested at multiple sites and ensured to be compatible with Pinnacle v16.2.1, Raystation v12.1, and Eclipse v15.6, although output should be compatible with all TPS utilizing the DICOM-RT standard.
+Early rollout required hands-on-training with video conferences to demonstrate how to use the software.
+Therefore, we had to create videos for other physicists to watch to learn how to use the software and hope this paper serves as a narrative review of its capabilities.

 There have been previous reports of software tools used to homologate sets of previously treated structures to support retrospective data analysis12.
 There have also been tools created within the TPS to verify that structures names comply with TG-26313.
 With Open RT Structures, clinics can ensure that clinical standards are met, enable automated workflows, and facilitate data pooling and outcomes research.
 Furthermore, we hope that this tool can help reduce medical errors and facilitating quality improvement activities.

-The DICOM Template Maker reduces the burden of manual creation of structure templates by providing TG-263 designed templates and allowing users multiple pathways to ease the creation of user-defined templates.
+The Open RT Structures program reduces the burden of manual creation of structure templates by providing TG-263 designed templates and allowing users multiple pathways to ease the creation of user-defined templates.
 Templates can be easily edited in case of future changes, and a reasonable set of default TG-263 templates can be refreshed using the ‘Load Online Templates’ feature.